On this page

 Does My Website Need a Privacy Policy?

-Moreover, under most privacy data laws, particularly for those doing business in the EEA or in the State of California (your business doesn't have to be located in those locations, you simply have to be doing business there), anyone using your site must be informed about their rights when it comes to their personal information.
+Moreover, under most privacy data laws, particularly for those doing business in the EEA or in the State of California, anyone using your site must be informed about their rights when it comes to their personal information.
+Your business doesn't have to be located in those locations, you simply have to be doing business there.

 You have to let users know how their data is collected, how it is used, how their information is stored, and how it is protected.
 Failure to do so can lead to incredibly steep fines and other penalties.
 All of that information is normally contained in a website's Privacy Policy.